ZhenChiX/FUBAR/FUBAR.md

 This is what Bob & Carol did on Bob's computer when working on the first feature Carol wants to say hi. (written by Bob).
 Actually, on b-and-c-branch Carol is typing, and Bob is chillaxin'

+this is the Ted and Allice branch and is super good.